Derrick Luckassen: AZ

 Luckassen is a graduate of the AZ youth academy.
 He captained the youth team during the 2013–14 campaign.
 On 29 August 2014, he signed a professional contract with the club, keeping him there until 2018.

 Luckassen made his professional debut for the club against Dordrecht.
 He first played a whole match against Twente.

 PSV Eindhoven

 On 10 July 2017, Luckassen moved to league rivals PSV on a five-year deal until 2022.

-He came off the bench on the 15 April 2018 as PSV beat rivals Ajax 3–0 to clinch the 2017–18 Eredivisie title.
+He came off the bench on 15 April 2018 as PSV beat rivals Ajax 3–0 to clinch the 2017–18 Eredivisie title.

 Loan to Hertha Berlin

 On 28 August 2018, Luckassen moved to Bundesliga side Hertha BSC on a season-long loan for the season.

 Loan to Anderlecht

-On 31 August, 19, Luckassen was loaned to Belgium side Anderlecht on a season-long loan.
-On 6 June, 2020, PSV Eindhoven agreed to loan Luckassen to Anderlecht for another season.
+On 31 August 19, Luckassen was loaned to Belgium side Anderlecht on a season-long loan.
+On 6 June 2020, PSV Eindhoven agreed to loan Luckassen to Anderlecht for another season.